 - Don’t use biased questions.
 For example, the question “What do you hate in this product?” suggests that the reader hates something.
 Avoid being suggestive.
 Try to be as neutral as you can.

-- Ask one question at a time (“What do you think of UX studio‘s blog and brand?” is a bad question)
+- Ask one question at a time (“What do you think of our UX company‘s blog and brand?” is a bad question)

 - Avoid asking about behaviors (what they did and how).

 - Use balanced rating scales.
 If you have 4 answers in a scale (very bad, bad, good, very good) people are forced to decide between good and bad.
 Give them a middle option, so the stats won’t be distorted by the people who can’t decide.

 - Always provide “Other” or “Don’t know” options.

 - Let people share their thoughts after every closed-ended questions.
 Give them a non-required text boxes with a Why? questions.

 The step-by-step guide of creating a UX survey

 The first step is always to decide which research method you need.
 Are you sure that a UX survey is the best solution?
 Is there any other method that can provide better insights faster?
 Consider doing a user test, field research, interview or analytics evaluation first.
 If you are sure that you need a UX survey proceed with the following steps.

 - Define the goal of the survey.
 What is the question you want to answer?
 Each survey must have one single purpose.
 Don’t try to solve too many different things at once.
 If it is necessary do some stakeholder interviews to clarify your goals, and communicate the goal of the survey with your team.